lesniewskii/weight-tracker/README.md

 The frontend is a React application using:
 - Material-UI for components
 - Axios for API calls
-- Recharts for interactive data visualization (weight trends, goal tracking)
+- Recharts for interactive data visualization (weight trends, goal tracking, change analysis)

 ### Database Schema